 The best Siem Reap dishes can be enjoyed everywhere in the quaint town, from dingy roadside stalls and traditional markets to luxury hotels and high-end Khmer restaurants.
 Due to its close proximity to Tonle Sap Lake, freshwater fish is often the main ingredients for noodles, soups, and curries while grilled beef, pork, and chicken are paired with rice and salads.
 Siem Reap is also heavily influenced by French colonialization, so traditional soups are often served with a baguette for breakfast.

 Siem Reap cuisine is considerably healthier than most Southeast Asian offerings as its dishes also contain a myriad of fresh vegetables and herbs such as lemongrass, galangal, kaffir lime, and shallots.
-Not only are these dishes inexpensive (with prices starting at US$0.50), you can easily have them customised according to your dietary specifications.
-Read on for our list of 10 must-try dishes in Siem Reap.
+Not only are these dishes inexpensive (with prices often from US$0.50 per serving), you can easily have them customised according to your dietary specifications.
+Start your Khmer culinary adventure with these 10 must-try dishes in Siem Reap.